Can I Get Probation for Domestic Violence?

 Probation – Is it Possible?

 Probation is possible, but to achieve this outcome will require the assistance of an attorney who can take on the legal challenges with professionalism and skill.
-When you are protected by an attorney who is deeply familiar with state law, the options, and is a talented negotiator, you improve your chances of avoiding jail or prison time and reducing the fines you are required to pay.
+When you are protected by a San Diego defense attorney who is deeply familiar with state law, the options, and is a talented negotiator, you improve your chances of avoiding jail or prison time and reducing the fines you are required to pay.

 Types of Probation – Summary and Supervised